 Students join this course with the objective of progressing to A-level or the IB.
 Students complete examinations in up to six subjects at the end of the academic year.
-All OYG students sit the IELTS exam and are offered a choice of creative, artistic and technical options to supplement the core every Wednesday afternoon as part of our wider "Sports and Community Service" programme.
+All OYG students sit an English for Academic Purposes examination (usually Cambridge Assessment English or IELTS (Academic) and are offered a choice of creative, artistic and technical options to supplement their core timetable as part of our wider "Sports and Community Service" programme.